DIDONEproject/musif/docs/source/File_loading.md

 it works better when using the same work pipeline and annotations.

 In the `Didone` project, we adopted the following approach:
-1. an engraver transcribed the original manuscript source using Finale® 27 and exported it to a MusicXML file with `.xml` extension
+1. An engraver transcribed the original manuscript source using Finale® 27 and exported it to a MusicXML file with `.xml` extension.
-2. further checks and error fixing was performed by a group of musicologists and orchestra conductors
+2. Further checks and error fixing was performed by a group of musicologists and orchestra conductors.
-3. a music theorist annotated the harmonic analysis using MuseScore and saved it to a `.mscx` file; harmonic analysis was created following the guidelines presented in [1] and extended in [2]
+3. A music theorist annotated the harmonic analysis using MuseScore and saved it to a `.mscx` file; harmonic anotations were created following the guidelines presented in [1] and extended in [2].

-As consequence, we suggest the use of MuseScore files for harmonic annotations and Finale® for engraving the music for other data.
-Note that the harmonic features only work with the annotation format presented in [1].
+As consequence, we suggest the use of MuseScore files for harmonic annotations and Finale® for engraving the music.
+Note that the harmonic features of `musif` only work with the annotation format presented in [1].

 ## References

 [1] Neuwirth, M., Harasim, D., Moss, F. C., & Rohrmeier, M. (2018).
 The Annotated Beethoven Corpus (ABC): A Dataset of Harmonic Analyses of All Beethoven String Quartets.
 Frontiers in Digital Humanities, 5. https://doi.org/10.3389/fdigh.2018.00016

-[2] is Hentschel, J., Neuwirth, M., & Rohrmeier, M. (2021).
+[2] Hentschel, J., Neuwirth, M., & Rohrmeier, M. (2021).
 The Annotated Mozart Sonatas: Score, Harmony, and Cadence.
 Transactions of the International Society for Music Information Retrieval, 4(1), 67–80. https://doi.org/10.5334/tismir.63